 4. “Devote the early part of the day to your blog.” – Pat Flynn, Smart Passive Income

-In one of my earliest podcast episodes, Pat and I really dove deep into what’s helped him to grow his blog, Smart Passive Income, to such impressive six-figure (monthly) levels of income through a combination of everything from courses to podcast sponsorships, books, affiliates, SaaS products, physical products and other proven ways to make money blogging.
+In one of my earliest podcast episodes, Pat and I really dove deep into what’s helped him to grow his blog, Smart Passive Income, to such impressive six-figure (monthly) levels of income through a combination of everything from blogging courses to podcast sponsorships, blogging books, affiliate programs, SaaS products, physical products and other proven ways to make money blogging.

 His most helpful blogging tips and advice?
 Working on his blog in the early mornings—and giving himself the best possible hours in his day.
 Here’s what he says: